ChromiteExabyte/Open-Sources-Resources-for-Mindat/README.md

-# Open-Source Resources for Mindat API, Earth Science, and Data Science
+# Resources for Mindat API, Earth Science, and Data Science

 ## **🌏🚧 This page is under construction 🚧🌎**

-This is a community maintained repository and is not affiliated with any of the projects below.
-There are links and resources to Mindat & it's API, associated R / Python packages, and related development projects.
+This is a community maintained open-source repository and is not affiliated with any of the projects below.
+There are links and resources to academic research, Mindat & API, R / Python packages, and other nifty information. 🪨

 # Academic Research
 ## [OpenMindat: Open and FAIR mineralogy data from the Mindat database](https://rmets.onlinelibrary.wiley.com/doi/10.1002/gdj3.204 "OpenMindat Paper")